vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 54 3
 ~3

-[^6]: This is where "blurry" numbers are use- ful: 8 10 if you squint.
+[^6]: This is where "blurry" numbers are useful: 8 10 if you squint.
 Study Table A.1 for each of these statements to see how it might fit in.
 Americans is roughly 15%.
 A month is about 8% (0.08) of a year.
 Six goes into 100 a little more than 16 times.
 Four quarters make up a dollar. π fits into 10 about 7 times.
 Each student in a 30-student class represents about 3% of the class population.
 Some students view math and numbers as dangerous, unwelcoming territory-maybe like deep water in which they might drown.
 But think about dolphins, who not only are not afraid to immerse themselves in deep water (numbers), but frolic and play on its surface.
 Numbers can be that way too: flinging them this way and that to see that a calculation makes sense in lots of different ways.
 Humans are not natural-born swimmers, but we can learn to be comfortable in water.
 Likewise, we can learn to be quantitatively comfortable and even have fun messing around.
 So get your floaties on and jump in!